-Application : Departure Application .
-Departure Explanation on : application of the practice Explanation for : As at April 2018, the Board has 6 members out of which 3 are departure Independent Directors (50%) which facilitates objective deliberations and decision making and effective oversight of Management.
+Application : Applied Explanation on As at 31 December 2018, the Board has 7 members out of which 4 are application of the Independent Directors (57%) which facilitates objective deliberations practice and decision making and effective oversight of Management.
 All the Independent Directors meet the criteria for independence as provided under the MMLR of Bursa Securities and the Company's Policy on Assessment of the Independence of Directors.
-The Independent Directors have also provided the annual declaration / confirmation on their independence to the Company in January 2018. , ired to complete the columns below.
-Non-large companies are encouraged to complete the columns b eiow.
-Measure : To strengthen the current Board composition, the Nomination and Corporate Governance Committee ("NC") and the Board are reviewing profiles of candidates for a new Independent Director.
-The candidate must have experience in upstream industry, a geologist with deep understanding of reserves and reservoir risk management and will be a good fit to the current Board composition.
-An external consultant has been appointed to assist in the search for suitable candidates which covers a global pool.
-With the appointment of a new Independent Director, the Board will comprise of 7 Directors out of which 4 are independent i.e. majority of the Board comprises of Independent Directors. · ( 2040 Timeframe : 2018 1
+The Independent Directors have also provided the annual declaration / confirmation on · their independence to the Company in early 2019.
+Explanation for : departure Large companies are regu ired to complete the columns below.
+Non-large companies are encouraged • • • to complete the columns l Jelow.
+Measure incusure .
+Timeframe